apache/pulsar-manager/CONTRIBUTING.md

 ## Format header for new file

 The project uses the open source protocol of Apache License 2.0.
-If you need to create a new file when developing new features, add the license at the beginning of each file.
-Run the following command.
+If you need to create a new file when developing new features, add the license at the beginning of each file by run the following command.

 ```bash
 ./gradlew licenseFormat